Dave Grossman (game developer): Children's books

 Lyrick Publishing published three books written by Grossman that were based on characters from Humongous Entertainment's games.
 They were Freddi Fish: The Big Froople Match, Pajama Sam: Mission to the Moon, and Freddi Fish: The Missing Letters Mystery.

 For Fisher-Price/Nickelodeon, Grossman authored two interactive books, SpongeBob SquarePants: Sleepy Time and Fairly OddParents: Squawkers.

 Other works

-Grossman claimed that his interests in other works were often inspired by his father, "I guess I've inherited a certain restless tinkerer's curiosity from my father (who mainly works in words, wood, photography and architecture, often in combination)."
-This include his interests in writing, drawing, sculpture, and music.
+Grossman claimed that his interests in other works were often inspired by his father: "I guess I've inherited a certain restless tinkerer's curiosity from my father (who mainly works in words, wood, photography and architecture, often in combination)."
+These include his interests in writing, drawing, sculpture, and music.

 Grossman is the author of "Ode to the Stuff in the Sink: A Book of Guy Poetry," which he self-published in 2002.
 It contains a selection of illustrated poems dedicated to different aspects of male life, including inability to dance, old stuff in the fridge, and unwillingness to clean anything.
 The book is available from Dave Grossman's personal website, Phrenopolis.com.
 Many of the poems were first published in his Poem of the Week electronic mailing list.

 Grossman co-designed a successful robot toy for Fisher-Price.